-When you walk into any gym, you could see a number of people queuing up behind the LAT PULLDOWNS machine.
-What’s more is that most of the people are using an attachment with different grips and varying widths for the lat pulldowns movement, thinking that hitting it from different angles and styles, may activate the back muscles better, or it may also hit some muscles in the back which is getting missed with the other grips.
+When you walk into any gym, you could see a number of people queuing up behind the LAT PULLDOWN machine.
+What’s more to the fact is that most of the people are using attachment with different grips and varying widths for the pulldown movement, thinking that hitting it from different angles and styles, may activate the back muscles better, or it may also hit some muscles in the back which is getting missed with the other grips.

 So, we have generally the following bars being used:

 - Wide grip pronated bar (palms facing up and wide)

 - Close grip supinated grip bar (palms facing away and narrow)

 - Neutral grip bar (palms facing each other, close grip)

 - Wide Neutral grip bar (palms facing each other, wide grip)